Ahmed Badreldin Nasr

 Graduation date: Spring 2026

 Traditional semiconductors, such as silicon, are vulnerable to radiation-induced defects.
 Perovskites offer a low-cost, reliable alternative with potential for radiation-resistant diodes, transistors, and memristors.
-However, the mobile ions that are present in the perovskite lattice can cause defect migration and self-healing in response to radiation.
-This research investigates the effects of gamma radiation on perovskite semiconductors by utilizing transient dark current measurements to quantify the concentration of mobile ions.
-The experiment involves measuring mobile ions by analyzing current-voltage characteristics and ion concentration before and after gamma radiation.
+The mobile ions that are present in the perovskite lattice can cause defect migration and self-heal in response to radiation.
+The experiment involves measuring mobile ions by analyzing current-voltage characteristics and quantifying ion concentration before and after controlled exposures to radiation using gamma rays, X-rays, and ultraviolet light exposure.
 This will contribute to uses in space electronics, allowing for perovskites to be used as strong alternatives to traditional semiconductors.

 Mentor: Nick Rolston